Cromwell Gorge: Clyde Dam project

 Initial thoughts on harnessing the Clutha River for hydroelectric power occurred at least as early as 1904, but it was not until the 1940s that it began to be a more serious option for power in Otago.
 An examination of the Clutha River's potential in 1944 culminated in the selection and construction of the Roxburgh Dam with first power being produced in 1956.
 By 1968, the Government felt that the Clutha River was under-utilised, especially in comparison to the Waitaki River which by this time had the Waitaki Dam, Benmore Dam and Aviemore Dam.
-The same year, a committee was setup to investigate additional hydroelectric options on the Clutha River and by 1971 had come up with six potential options (Schemes A through F).
+The same year, a committee was set up to investigate additional hydroelectric options on the Clutha River and by 1971 had come up with six potential options (Schemes A through F).
 These would later (1973) be added to by several additional schemes, in particular Scheme H which called for a low dam at Clyde that would minimise the size of the reservoir.
 The Labour Government in 1975 selected Scheme H but a change in government to Robert Muldoon's National Party in 1976 reversed this decision, opting instead for Scheme F, a high dam to be built at Clyde which would impact the Cromwell Gorge, Cromwell, the Kawerau Arm and Lowburn.
 The impact on existing activities from any scheme was recognised from the outset:

 Any further Clutha Valley development poses a very complex problem as there are considerable areas of better lands, orchards, allied industries, communication routes, closer settlement, and whole townships or effects on townships and local bodies to be taken into account.